What is Connected and Automated Mobility?

 CAM refers to autonomous/connected vehicles or self-driving cars (vehicles that can guide themselves without human intervention).

 Member States, industry and the European Commission collaborate to achieve the EU's ambitious vision for connected and automated mobility in a Digital Single Market, taking into consideration public authorities, citizens, cities and industry interests.

-With the evolution of digital technologies, such as robotics, internet of things, artificial intelligence and powerful communication networks, vehicles in general, and cars in particular, are quickly changing.
+With the evolution of digital technologies, such as robotics, internet of things, artificial intelligence, high-performance computers and powerful communication networks, vehicles in general, and cars in particular, are quickly changing.
 Therefore policies and legislation relating to digital technology, including cybersecurity, liability, data use, privacy and radio spectrum/connectivity are of increasing relevance to the transport sector.
 These aspects need coordination at the European level in order to ensure that a vehicle may remain connected when crossing borders.